AshenLayla/yfinance_data/README.md

-# Book Data and Market Data using Yahoo Finance API
+# Book, Market and Macro Data using Yahoo Finance API

 This repository contains two Python scripts that download and save data from the Yahoo Finance API:

 1. `book_data_sp500_yfinance.py`: Downloads and saves book data (fundamental data) (financials, balance sheet, cashflow, etc.) for all S&P 500 companies.
-The data is saved in different "ticker".xlsx files.
 2. `market_data_sp500_yfinance.py`: Downloads and saves historical market data for all S&P 500 companies (prices, volumes).
-The data is saved in one .xlsx.
+3. `macro data_yfinance.py`: Downloads and saves historical macro data.
+The data is saved in one .csv.

 ## Requirements

 * Python 3.x